ezampino/mtip-tutorial/docs/lessons/Lesson6.md

 ### Query issues
 [Back to top](#overview)

 Once you start using GitHub for lots of things it is easy to get overwhelmed by the number of issues.
-I find the query dashboard (https://github.com/issues) much more relevant to me than the notification page (https://github.com/notifications).
+I find the query dashboard, [https://github.com/issues](https://github.com/issues), much more relevant to me than the notification page. [https://github.com/notifications](https://github.com/notifications).

 #### Configure emails for mentions